Characteristics of emerging markets

 Capital movements and currency depreciation

-During crises, capital flight can be abrupt, putting severe pressure on local currencies and causing their value to plummet.
+During crises, capital flight can be abrupt, generating strong pressure on local currencies and precipitating them in value.

-Currency depreciation affects import costs and can trigger inflation, affecting people's purchasing power.
+Exchange depreciation affects import costs and can trigger inflation, affecting the purchasing power of the population.

-These financial movements often disrupt economic stability and exacerbate uncertainty in the domestic market.
+These financial movements often alter economic stability and aggravate uncertainty in the domestic market.

 Financial fragility and fiscal deficits

-Emerging markets often show marked fiscal and financial deficits in times of crisis, reflecting their structural fragility.
+Emerging markets often show accentuated fiscal and financial deficits in times of crisis, reflecting their structural fragility.

-This economic vulnerability limits the capacity to respond to external shocks and can prolong the crisis period.
+This economic vulnerability limits the ability to respond to external shocks and can prolong the crisis period.

 Political unknowns during periods of crisis

-Political uncertainty intensifies during the crisis, increasing investor distrust and affecting economic stability.
+Political uncertainty intensifies in crisis, increasing investor distrust and affecting economic stability.

-Unpredictable political decisions or internal conflicts complicate effective economic measures and hinder recovery.
+Unpredictable political decisions or internal conflicts complicate effective economic action and affect recovery.

-The uncertain political environment adds another layer of risk that threatens the sustainability and development of these markets.
+The uncertain political context adds another layer of risk that threatens the sustainability and development of these markets.

 Economic responses to crises

-In times of crisis, emerging markets implement economic policies to mitigate negative impacts on their economies and restore confidence.
+In times of crisis, emerging markets pursue economic policies to mitigate negative impacts on their economies and restore confidence.

 These responses seek to stabilize inflation and prevent abrupt depreciations from affecting the country's economic activity.